google/wuffs/doc/spec/nie-spec.md

 # Naïve Image Formats: NIE, NII, NIA

-Status: Draft (as of May 2020).
+Status: Draft (as of November 2020).
 There is no compatibility guarantee yet.

 A companion document has further discussion of [NIE related work](/doc/spec/nie-related-work.md).